 Make an Art Studio

 With many unfinished basements including cinder block, you can turn a portion of your basement into a trendy art studio.
 Add a few easels, string lights, rugs, and storage cabinets and you have yourself an art studio in the works.
 This basement renovation idea is perfect for artsy homeowners looking to get even more creative with their art work.
-Not to mention, you can also paint your artwork on your basement walls to give it a more personalized look if you desire.
+Not to mention, you can also paint your artwork on your basement walls to give it a more personalized look.

 Paint the Beams & Cinder Block